-Following the publication of the European 'Council conclusions on standardisation and innovation' (Brussels, 25 September 2008), CEN and CENELEC, together with ETSI, have taken action and created a Joint Working Group at European level to improve overall awareness and exchange best practices on the topic.
+Following the publication of the European 'Council conclusions on standardization and innovation' (Brussels, 25 September 2008), CEN and CENELEC created a Joint Working Group at European level (JWG-EaS) to improve overall awareness and exchange best practices on the topic.

-The Working Group hopes to professionalise education in standardization and increase the number of people who have a fair and positive knowledge of standardization, its characteristics and its added value.
+The aim of the JWG was: to raise awareness of standardization and increase the number of people who have a fair and positive knowledge of standardization, its characteristics and its benefit.

-The JWG-EaS has also developed model curricula to be used by higher education and vocational training organisations:
+1. The JWG-EaS has developed model curricula to be used by higher education and vocational training organisations: (all in pdf format)

 2. The 'repository' of tools and materials is regularly updated with new information on initiatives undertaken by standardization organizations, education material, articles, reports, studies, surveys, etc.